Covid-19 support grants for businesses

 Read through the information below on the different business grants available to see if you're eligible (you may be eligible to claim more than one grant):

-Grants are taxed and subject to State Aid restrictions
+Grants are taxed and contribute to COVID-19 Subsidy Allowance

 Business support programmes

 For information about business support programmes available in County Durham, please see Business Durham: Covid recovery for businesses or see their Business Durham Covid-19 business support brochure.
 For tourism businesses, further information is available on Visit County Durham - Covid-19 advice.

 - Business rates

 - Revenues and Benefits